Skip to Content

 ATMs and credit cards in Villa O’Higgins

-Villa O’Higgins to El Chalten how to get?
+Getting from Villa O’Higgins (Chile) to El Chalten (Argentina)

 The route description

-3. Walk Candelario Mancilla – Punta Norte de Laguna del Desierto (Chile to Argentina), 22 km/13,6 mi;
+- Walk Candelario Mancilla – Punta Norte de Laguna del Desierto (Argentinian immigration), 22 km/13,6 mi.

 Step 1.
 Bus Villa O’Hggins to Bahamondez (ferry pier), 15 min.

-The pier is 7 km from the town in order to catch a ferry it’s better to take a bus otherwise you’ll have to start walking very early to get there on time.
+The pier is 7 km from the town to catch a ferry it’s better to take a bus otherwise you’ll have to start walking very early to get there on time.
 Most cyclists go on their own and leave the town at about 1h30min. before the ferry departure.
-Bus price – CLP 2500/US$3 pp.
+Bus transfer is included in your boat ticket.
+The meeting point is in Villa O’Higgins at Ruedas Patagonia office at 7.15 am.

 Step 2.
 Ferry Villa O’Higgins to Candelario Mancilla, 2h30min.